2020devanshu/2020devanshu/README.md

 <br><br>

 - 💬 Ask me about **The valleys of rural Wales aren't quite Silicon Valley, but growing up out here gives you a lot of space to think.
 When I wasn't out exploring the mountains, I was teaching myself to code.
 A lot has changed over the years, but I’ve been building for the web since table layouts and under-construction gifs were the Hot New Thing™.
 Graduating university with a degree in Computer Science and Engineering in 2012, I swapped Pen Y Fan for Mt.
-Fuji, and moved to Japan where I spent time working in the emerging Chandigarh startup scene.
+Fuji, and moved to Japan where I spent time working in the emerging Japan startup scene.
 After I started working my way up to lead my frontend development skills.
 These days, I upskill my skills remotely from the city of organized Space "Chandigarh" and can also be found working on-site with clients.**

 - 📫 How to reach me **im.devanshukumar09@gmail.com**